namanbsanghvi/Projects/Isolated_vtg_PCB/readme.txt

-This folder containg the germer file for the project
+This folder contains the gerber files for the project